Accelerating Iterative SpMV for Discrete Logarithm Problem Using GPUs: Improvements on CSR-V Kernel

-Since the majority of the coefficients are $\pm1$, after reordering the coefficients per row, we can replace the $\pm1$ coefficients by their occurrence count.
+\paragraph{\bf Compressing the values array \texttt{data}} Since the majority of the coefficients are $\pm1$, after reordering the coefficients per row, we can replace the $\pm1$ coefficients by their occurrence count.
 This reduces the length of the values array \texttt{data} by more than 10 times, and so reduces the number of reads.
-This improvement allows to reduce the usage of Device RAM, which can be a critical issue for larger matrices.

-Another array, \texttt{ptr\_data}, of length $N+1$ is used to indicate where each row starts and ends in the array \texttt{data}.